 - Recommend a friend for a bonus for both users

 If sports aren’t your thing then there are plenty of other slot sites with bitcoin, along with casino tables.
 These will all accept cryptocurrency as a payment method.
-If you’re a high roller with a taste for risk, bitcoin bets online can can reap huge financial rewards.
+If you’re a high roller with a taste for risk, bitcoin bets online can reap huge financial rewards.
 Just the smallest deposit could quickly turn into big winnings.

-Bitcoin Gambling UK
+Is Bitcoin Gambling In The UK Legal?

 Bitcoin betting in the UK is perfectly legal – although the laws are currently quite lax due to a lack of understanding by those in power.
 In summary, bitcoin is not legal tender for use on the high street, but is it legal to use for live betting online and other internet transactions.
 Using bitcoin is fine during esports betting, but don’t offer it your local newsagent to pay for a Sunday newspaper.